AleksanderObuchowski/bert-analysis/README.md

 # Bert-Analysis
-Simple CLI for analyzing Google's Bert predicted data
+Simple CLI for analyzing Google's Bert predicted data.
 ![](https://i.imgur.com/9bEI1KI.png)

 ## Motivation
-bert-text is designed to allow simple statistics measurement's of binary classifier's output preditions.
-By deafult bert crated the predicted classes colums by their order of apperence in the train.tsv file, bert-text takes care of rememering how the values were presented and uses this information to evaluate the predicted data.
+bert-text is designed to allow simple statistics measurements of binary classifier's output preditions.
+By deafult Bert created the predicted classes columns by their order of appearence in the train.tsv file, bert-text takes care of remembering, how the values were presented and uses this information to evaluate the predicted data.
 ## Requirements
-bert-analysis uses npyscreen to create comand line interface
+bert-analysis uses npyscreen to create command line interface
 ```
 pip install npyscreen
 ```